m0rphsec/AutoSPEED/README.md

 # AutoSPEED
 Automating the easy stuff (for internal network pentesting).

+Tested on various Kali Linux versions (what else?)

 ## Current Capabilities
 - Nmap TCP/UDP/Egress scans on a provided scope with the ability to add an exclusion list.
 - Parsing of the Nmap results into separate text files for use by other tools.